+WHITE RHINO

-WHITE RHINO IUCN Estimated Population: 15,942 IUCN Trend: Decreasing White rhinos (Ceratotherium simum) are the most populous of the five rhino species with approximately 15,942 animals across 11 countries in Africa.
+IUCN Estimated Population: 16,803

+IUCN Trend: Decreasing

+White rhinos (Ceratotherium simum) are the most populous of the five rhino species with approximately 16,803 animals across 11 countries in Africa.
 There are two white rhino subspecies, southern (C.s. simum) and northern (C.s. cottoni), but as there are only two northern white rhinos left in the world - both females - that subspecies is considered functionally extinct.
 Historically as a species, white rhinos made an incredible comeback from fewer than 100 individuals in the early 1900s to more than 21,000 at the end of 2012.

-Unfortunately, over the last decade their large numbers have made them the primary target for rhino poachers, who are part of transnational criminal syndicates looking to sell rhino horn on the black market.
+Unfortunately, from 2012 to 2021 their large numbers made them the primary target for rhino poachers, who are part of transnational criminal syndicates looking to sell rhino horn on the black market.
+During this period white rhino numbers decreased by 24% to an estimated 15,942.
 Although the number of rhino deaths has decreased since the most recent peak in 2015, poaching remains the biggest threat to rhinos, and white rhinos in particular have struggled to rebound.
-Since 2012, white rhino numbers have decreased by 24% to an estimated 15,942.
-The International Union for the Conservation of Nature (IUCN) Species Survival Commission's African Rhino Specialist Group (AfRSG) reports that the species is still in decline today.
+On September 21, 2023, the International Union for the Conservation of Nature (IUCN) Species Survival Commission's African Rhino Specialist Group (AfRSG) reported that there are now an estimated 16,803 white rhinos - the first increase for the species in over a decade.

-BLACK RHINO IUCN Estimated Population: 6,195 IUCN Trend: Increasing Black rhinos (Diceros bicornis) can currently be found in 12 countries in Africa, totalling an estimated 6,195 individuals.
+BLACK RHINO IUCN Estimated Population: 6,487

+IUCN Trend: Increasing Black rhinos (Diceros bicornis) can currently be found in 12 countries in Africa, totalling an estimated 6,487 individuals.

 At one time, black rhinos were the most common of the world's rhino species and records indicate there could have been as many as 100,000 throughout Africa in 1960.
 By 1970, poaching had reduced the population to approximately 65,000 and black rhinos continued to decline precipitously until a low of about 2,300 individuals in the mid 1990s.
 Thanks to intense protection and management efforts, black rhino populations stabilized and despite ongoing poaching pressure, have increased by approximately 28% over the last decade.

-African Rhinos Poached Over the Last Decade Historical African Rhino Population
+African Rhinos Poached Over the Last Decade

+Historical African Rhino Population